leungjch/leungjch.github.io/README.md

 # justinleung.me | Justin Leung's website

 ## Build instructions
-At the root directory, run `npm run build` to install dependencies, then run `gatsby develop` to start modifying the site with hot reload.
+At the root directory, run `npm run build` to install dependencies, then run `gatsby develop` to start modifying the site at `localhost:8000` with hot reload capability.

 The source code is hosted on the `source` branch, and the compiled build is on the `master` branch, which is then served on Github pages and my custom domain.
 Therefore, I push all my commits to `source`, not `master` (this is just a note for myself).